I have written an updated version of this post – see how to travel carry-on only in 10 easy steps.

 There are many lightweight alternatives available to heavy items.
 Here are some of our favourites:

-- Montane Featherlite Smock – this windproof, water resistant jacket keeps us dry in all but the heaviest downpours, weighs nothing and is the size of an apple.
+- Montane Featherlite Smock – this windproof, water-resistant jacket keeps us dry in all but the heaviest downpours, weighs nothing and is the size of an apple.
 [Update: The smock no longer available}

-- Western Digital My Passport Hard Drive – 500GB of storage is an amazingly small and light package.
+- Western Digital My Passport Hard Drive – 1TB of storage in an amazingly small and light package.

 - Martin Backpacker Travel Guitar – much smaller than a regular sized guitar and it fits in overhead lockers on planes.

-- Travel towel - Simon hates the texture of his but it does dry him and takes up far less space than a regular towel.
+- Travel towel – Simon hates the texture of his but it does dry him and takes up far less space than a regular towel.
 Most accommodation provides one anyway so it definitely isn’t worth carrying something bigger.
 I have a 20 year old threadbare towel that packs down as small as a travel towel but has a real towel feel [update: I now just use a sarong as towels are usually provided].